Ruby in Jewellery: Meaning of the Red Stone, Types and How to Choose

 Specimens above 2 carats of fine quality are rare.
 1-1.5 carats is the engagement standard.
 0.3-0.5 carats for studs.

 The price-per-carat for rubies increases sharply at certain size thresholds: around 1 carat, around 2 carats, and above 3 carats, the price jumps disproportionately.
-A 2-carat ruby of the same quality costs more than four times a 0.5-carat stone.
-This non-linear pricing reflects the dramatic rarity of larger clean material.
+A 2-carat ruby of the same quality costs more than four 0.5-carat stones combined.
+This non-linear pricing reflects the real rarity of larger clean material.

 Star ruby